lgiori/chordifer/README.md

 # chordifer
-Get a right chord on any instrument
+Get the right chord on any instrument